Artists' Editions

 Gao Ping is a traditionalist in a contemporary world.
 She has avidly studied Chinese traditional painting and much of her inspiration is drawn from her knowledge of those techniques and the Masters of those times.
 She uses these techniques with expert precision to create inner conversations and the results are contemporary paintings heavy with emotion.
 An introvert who battles with the fast pace of the city, she uses painting as her means of escape and communication.
 Much of her work seeks to bring still and calm, much of it is a journey to a less frenetic environment.
 Her abstract works take her away from daily noise and her ink studies are more reflective and nostalgic of her childhood and the scenes she sees around her in daily life.
 She is a well exhibited artist with international recognition and has been featured in “Half the Sky”, a book by Luise Guest, Manager of Research at the acclaimed White Rabbit Collection in Australia.

-A boxed set of 4 fine bone china sinner plates by Tang Kwok Hin (edition of 30)
+A boxed set fine bone china serving platter designed by Angela Su(edition of 80)

 back to top